 Degree-seeking undergraduates at Webster University in the United States who wish to study abroad must meet with their study abroad advisor and with their academic advisor to register for international campus coursework through the St. Louis campus.
 Students from other colleges and universities who wish to participate in Webster's International Study Program should contact Webster University's Office of Study Abroad.

 Degree-seeking undergraduates at Webster University in the United States who meet the approval criteria for study abroad will pay St. Louis campus tuition rates while studying at Webster's international campuses: per credit tuition during the summer term and flat-fee tuition if attending fall and/or spring term(s).
 This special tuition option is limited to study abroad for a maximum of five eight-week terms (full academic year).

 Students who plan to study at Webster's international campuses for more than five eight-week terms must notify the director of Webster University 's Office of Study Abroad to discuss the changes that will occur in their tuition charges and scholarship and financial aid eligibility beginning with their sixth term of study.

-Tuition information for visiting undergraduates or graduate students, as well as for those who wish to begin their studies directly at an international campus as degree-seeking is available from the director for Webster University's Office of Study Abroad.
+Tuition rates may vary for visiting undergraduates or graduate students, as well as for those who wish to begin their studies directly at an international campus as degree-seeking.
+Tuition information is available from the students' home campus.

-All students who study abroad will pay the corresponding study abroad fee, which provides them with mandatory international health insurance for the duration of their time abroad, pre-departure materials including a handbook and a guide, pre-departure and on-site orientations, and an International Student Identity Card.
+All students who study abroad will pay the corresponding study abroad fee, which provides them with mandatory international health insurance for the duration of their time abroad, pre-departure materials including a handbook and travel guidebook, pre-departure and on-site orientations, and an International Student Identity Card.